Christopher Morel Player Props: Cubs vs. White Sox

 - The 9.7 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.

-- The White Sox surrender the fourth-most home runs in baseball (139 total, 1.4 per game).

-- Kopech makes the start for the White Sox, his 19th of the season.
-He is 4-8 with a 4.29 ERA and 102 strikeouts through 92 1/3 innings pitched.

-- His most recent time out was on Thursday against the New York Mets, when the righty threw 5 2/3 innings, surrendering one earned run while giving up two hits.
+- His last appearance was on Saturday against the Minnesota Twins, when the right-hander threw 6 2/3 innings, surrendering six earned runs while giving up eight hits.

-- The 27-year-old has a 4.29 ERA and 9.9 strikeouts per nine innings in 18 games this season, while giving up a batting average of .213 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.